- What is it?

 What are the treatments for vulvodynia?

 There is no cure for vulvodynia, but there are a variety of medications and nondrug therapies.
-Medications may include antidepressants, local anesthetics and nerve blocks, changes to your diet, counseling and, in select cases, surgery.
-You might also want to ask about acupuncture, massage therapy, relaxation techniques, biofeedback and cognitive behavioral therapy, which often are recommended as treatments for other conditions causing chronic pain.
+Medications may include topical anesthetics, hormone therapy, oral antidepressants, anti-seizure medications and nerve blocks.
+Other options include pelvic floor physical therapy, biofeedback, dietary changes, counseling and, in select cases, surgery.
+Acupuncture, massage therapy, relaxation techniques and cognitive behavioral therapy, which often are recommended as treatments for other conditions causing chronic pain, may play a role in your overall care.
 No single approach works for all women.
 It often takes time to find a treatment or combination of therapies that will adequately alleviate the pain.

 What should I tell my partner?